top of page

 Conclusion

-When choosing a European kitchen, don’t confuse the system with the style.
-German or Italian cabinetry gives you the build quality and engineering, while Scandinavian, French, or Mediterranean influences shape the final look.
-The beauty of working with a premium system is that you can achieve almost any design style—with lasting performance.
+When choosing a European kitchen, it’s essential to distinguish between the system and the style.
+German or Italian cabinetry provides the build quality and engineering, while Scandinavian, French, or Mediterranean influences shape the final look.
+The beauty of working with a premium system is that you can achieve almost any design style while maintaining lasting performance.

 Next step: Visit our Queens showroom to explore how European systems and styles can come together in your home.